Comprehensive Guide to the 100 meters: Records, History, and More

 The first men’s record to be ratified by World Athletics was Donald Lippincott’s time of 10.6 seconds set in Sweden in 1912.
 In the early 20th century, races were hand-timed and rounded to the nearest tenth of a second.
 It wouldn’t be until 1977 that electric timing and rounding to a hundredth of a second would be required for all records and official performances.

-On the women’s side, the first recognized record by the International Association of Athletics Federations in 1922 was a time of 13.6 seconds set by Marie Mejzlíková.
+On the women’s side, the first recognized record by the International Association of Athletics Federations comes from 1922.
+It was a time of 13.6 seconds set by Marie Mejzlíková.
 Over the next 50 years, the record would drop to 10.8 seconds when Renate Stecher (née Meißner) ran this time in 1973 before the conversion to electronic timing.

 The currently recognized women’s record of 10.49 seconds was set by Florence Griffith-Joyner in 1988.